outpaddling/Lang-speed/README.md

 written in compiled languages like C and C++.
 The point of this comparison, however, is to show the relative speed of code implemented natively in each language.
 Many researchers implement scientific code in interpreted languages, unaware that compiled languages are much faster.
-This tool is meant to provide data to guide the choice of language for time-consuming algorithms.
+This code is meant to provide data to guide the choice of language for time-consuming algorithms.

 To run the test, type: